-Private keys have been an integral component of Bitcoin since its first description in 2008.
-Wallet software often attempts to shield users from the need to understand what private keys are and how they work.
+Private keys have been part of Bitcoin from the beginning.
+Wallet software often tries to shield users from the need to directly handle and understand private keys.
 Even so, most users eventually come face to face with private keys, too often with unpleasant results.

-A basic understanding of private keys can help prevent loss of funds and other mishaps, but it can also offer useful insights into how Bitcoin works.
-This guide outlines the most important private key concepts for using Bitcoin effectively.
+A basic understanding of private keys can protect you from losing money and other mishaps, but it can also offer useful insights into how Bitcoin works.
+This guide outlines Bitcoin’s the most important private key concepts.

 Bitcoin: A Secure Messaging System

-Although Bitcoin is best known as an electronic cash system, underneath it all runs a secure messaging system built on the Internet.
+Bitcoin may be best known as an electronic cash system, but underneath it all runs a secure messaging system built on the Internet.
 Instead of relaying emails, texts, or web pages, the Bitcoin network processes value-transfer messages called transactions.
-Private keys play a central role in authenticating these messages and allowing users to identify each other.
+Private keys help authenticate these messages and identify each other.

 An example helps illustrate the problems that private keys solve.
-Imagine Alice wants to pay Bob using a coin with a face value of ฿1.
-Her plan is to create a transaction identifying Bob as the payee.
-After doing so, Alice plans to publish the transaction to the Bitcoin network.
+Imagine that Alice wants to pay Bob using an electronic coin with a face value of ฿1.
+To do so, she must create a transaction identifying Bob as the payee.
+Then Alice needs to publish the transaction to the Bitcoin network.

-In using this system, Alice faces two fundamental problems:
+To use this system, Alice must solve two fundamental problems:

 - Alice needs a way to prevent others from changing her transaction and forging transactions in her name.

 Bitcoin solves both problems through a system called public key cryptography.
 This system uses two pieces of information to authenticate messages.
 A public key identifies a sender or recipient, and can be distributed to others.
-A private key is used together with the public key to create an unforgeable message signature.
-The private key must be kept secret.
-Public and private keys are mathematically linked through a signature algorithm, a mathematical procedure used for creating identities, signing messages, and validating signatures.
+A private key creates an unforgeable message signature.
+Unlike the public keys, the private key must be kept secret.
+Public and private keys are mathematically linked through a signature algorithm, a mathematical procedure for creating identities, signing messages, and validating signatures.

 With this overview in mind, here are six things about private keys to keep in mind as you use Bitcoin.